 Right?
-Because he comes to therapy to avoid this depression and sadness, and you’re telling him, “We got to go there.”
+Because he comes to therapy to avoid this depression or sadness, and you’re telling him, “We got to go there.”
 The sadness is the obstacle which is the way.
 You got to feel it more, process it more, grieve more.
 Faster, get there faster.
 When I first started therapy and method, it took 40 minutes out of 50 at least.
-And maybe the few times I did it, I couldn’t even get to the freakin emotion.
+And maybe the first few times I did it, I couldn’t even get to the freaking emotion.
 It was so hard and painful.
 I could do the outside of it.

-If you just wanted me to cry, I can cry, but it wasn’t the grief work.
+If you just wanted me to cry, I can cry, but it wasn’t the Grief Work.
 [INAUDIBLE 00:50:36] our acting-coach, my acting-coach here.
 People hire him to learn how to cry in acting.
 He’s like, that’s the easiest thing to teach, the hard part is to learning how to turn it off when they say cut, and being able to turn it back on again and off and not be totally neurotic every take.

 Part of that lesson for me, I understood it at a deeper level of: It’s easy to have the semblance of fixing the symptoms.
 It’s easy to look like you’re fixing the symptoms and think you’re fixing the problem.
-It’s easy to just superficially cry, but it’s harder to feel the pain and to stay with it, that’s the grief work.
+It’s easy to just superficially cry, but it’s harder to feel the pain and to stay with it, that’s the Grief Work.

 That’s the beginning of it.
 And then of course, all of the other things the therapist will lead you through as you talk to your inner child.
 And I have a whole process for this in Rock Solid Relationships.
 I’ve led a bunch of you guys through it live before, in Rock Solid, in the course, module three, we have a whole closed-eye guided meditation where I lead you to re-visit your inner child, and to support it, and to strengthen it, and you have a daily ritual that’s just going to take a couple seconds that will help you to grow this inner child, and strengthen and support it.
 Go to that if you want that.

 And then of course, there’s also a whole process of letting go.
 And I have an inner guided meditation, closed-eye, really enjoyable meditation, where you learn to let go of all of this trauma and burden and all of the other things.
-It has been one at a time.
+It has to be one at a time. .
 One step at a time.
 It’s not like you do it once and all of your burdens are gone.
 It’s a 10 minute meditation, but every time you do it, you slough off one other layer and it’s an incredibly pleasurable and liberating experience and very freeing.

 AUDIENCE: Is it necessary why in the therapist session — because I want to be sure, and I had the expectation that [INAUDIBLE 00:53:05].
 And then he said, no, it’s not.
 It’s for some people, and some people, whatever [INAUDIBLE 00:53:15].
 Is it possible to have an effective session without crying?

-David Tian, Ph.D.: I disagree with that.
+David Tian: I disagree with that.
 The first session probably won’t be anything because he’s just trying to find out more about you.
 I think they can do a lot of that through giving you a survey, like I do, and then getting it back and then prepping with that.

 But most of them don’t.
 Usually, the first session is free anyway.
 They’re just there to find out your problem, and to talk to about you, find out your history and all that other stuff.
-Maybe by the third session you’d be getting into the grief work.
+Maybe by the third session you’d be getting into the Grief Work.
 They need to earn your trust, unconscious trust, and unconscious comfort.

 They need to start mirroring with you, and so you relax and can go there, be more vulnerable with them.
-But any professional with bridle that expectation.
+But any professional will bridle that expectation.
 So if you come in there saying, “I expect this.”
 Their job should always be to say “No, that’s not it.
 Come in with an open mind.”